Parthyapps/Android-Important-Questions/README.md

 - **Activity** - An Activity is a single screen with a user interface (UI).
 - **Views** - UI components for creating the user interface
+- **Fragments** - A modular portion of the user interface within an activity
+- **Android Manifest** - Contains essential metadata about the application
 - **Intents** - It is used to communication between different components (activities, services, broadcasts, etc.).
 It helps in launching activities, starting services, sending data, and broadcasting system events.
   **Types of Intents in Android**